-In parallel to the evolution of programmatic approaches as operational mechanisms, and in line with the need to increasingly demonstrate and account for results, approaches to knowledge management, monitoring and evaluation (KME) also evolved.
-The application of KME systems to programmatic approaches, however, is not yet standardized, and M&E systems are designed differently depending on a host of factors, including donor practices and requirements, project design practices, programmatic limitations, and expected results.
+In parallel to the evolution of programmatic approaches as operational mechanisms, and in line with the need to increasingly demonstrate and account for results, approaches to knowledge management, monitoring, and evaluation also evolved.
+The application of knowledge management, monitoring, and evaluation systems to programmatic approaches, however, is not yet standardized, and monitoring and evaluation (M&E) systems are designed differently depending on a host of factors, including donor practices and requirements, project design practices, programmatic limitations, and expected results.
 While results for individual programs or program-based approaches are often well documented and communicated, the question of whether programmatic approaches as a whole are efficacious means to deliver development or environmental benefits, remains.
 As an aside, it has been difficult to identify, for this study, documents that provided high-level analytical information about programs as programs, or about programmatic approaches in and of themselves.
 Beyond initial operational guidelines provided by some donors, there seems to have been little effort to document the actual efficiency and effectiveness of PBAs as a whole.

-Evolution of GEF programs
+1.3 Evolution of GEF Programs

 Programs in the GEF have evolved differently than those in the broader development context, with their own definitions and set of procedures.
 At the 14th GEF Council meeting in December 1999, the Council supported the evolution of GEF support to recipient countries through a more programmatic approach.
-The first GEF "program" was the Danube/Black Sea Basin Strategic Partnership, which was launched in 2001 with the coordinated support of multiple donors, and long-term financial engagement.
-This initiative was intended as a phased approach to addressing a specific environmental problem, around a given shared ecosystem.
+The first GEF program was the Danube/Black Sea Basin Strategic Partnership, which was launched in 2001 with the coordinated support of multiple donors and long-term financial engagement.
+This initiative was intended as a phased approach to address a specific environmental problem, around a given shared ecosystem.

-Later, the GEF clarified that the overall aim of GEF programs should be "to secure larger and sustained impact on the global environment through integrating and mainstreaming global environmental objectives into a country's national strategies and plans through partnership with the country."13 In May 2008, the GEF Council approved a set of objectives and basic principles for programmatic approaches14, along with detailed operational guidelines.
+Later, the GEF clarified that the overall aim of GEF programs should be "to secure larger and sustained impact on the global environment through integrating and mainstreaming global environmental objectives into a country's national strategies and plans through partnership with the country" (GEF 2001).
+In May 2008, the GEF Council approved a set of objectives and basic principles for programmatic approaches (GEF 2008a), along with detailed operational guidelines.

-While the GEF policy documents do make reference to the same principles as those invoked in the various program-based approaches highlighted above (e.g. country ownership, donor coordination), not all of the principles put forward by the OECD and other donors seem to have applied to the GEF programs.
+While the GEF policy documents do make reference to the same principles as those invoked in the various program-based approaches highlighted above (e.g., country ownership, donor coordination), not all of the principles put forward by the OECD and other donors seem to have applied to the GEF programs.
 GEF programs, throughout its history, have presented different characteristics, which have also evolved over time.
-For example, there have been GEF programs that were collections of individual projects (country-based or otherwise), programs that represented long-term strategic sectoral engagement, multi-country projects, sequenced interventions, etc. An early typology offered in the internal review of programmatic approaches15 proposed the following types of projects:
+For example, there have been GEF programs that were collections of individual projects (country-based or otherwise), programs that represented long-term strategic sectoral engagement, multicountry projects, and sequenced interventions, etc. An early typology offered in the internal review of programmatic approaches (GEF Secretariat 2012) proposed the following types of projects: